CS2103AUG2016-T14-C3/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list task/deadline/event (TDE)
+1. User requests to list task/deadline/event (item)
-2. App shows a list of TDE
+2. App shows a list of items
 3. User requests to delete a specific TDE in the list
 4. App deletes the TDE
 Use case ends.

-**Extensions**

-2a.
-The TDE list is empty

-> Use case ends

-#### Use case: Add a task/deadline/event
+#### Use case: Add an item (task/deadline/event)
-1. User requests to add task/deadline/event (TDE)
+1. User requests to add task/deadline/event
-2.
+2. Depending on parameters entered
 Use case ends.

 ## Appendix C : Non Functional Requirements